LinkWellNodes/Documentation/docs/services/direct-request-jobs/mainnets/Ethereum-Mainnet-Jobs.md

 import TabItem from '@theme/TabItem';
 import CodeBlock from '@theme/CodeBlock';

-# Ethereum Mainnet Data Feeds
+# Ethereum Chainlink Oracle Jobs

 Ethereum is a decentralized blockchain platform that enables the creation of smart contracts and decentralized applications (dApps).
 It's widely known for its native cryptocurrency, Ether (ETH), and its ability to facilitate a wide range of decentralized financial services, NFTs, and decentralized autonomous organizations (DAOs).